 6. Rolling 4-yr Div. > 15%

-CL earned one Star in this section for 1.) above.
-The company has paid a cash dividend to shareholders every year since 1895 and has increased its dividend payments for 50 consecutive years.
+CL earned two Stars in this section for 1.) and 3.) above.
+A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
+CL earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
+The company has paid a cash dividend to shareholders every year since 1895 and has increased its dividend payments for 49 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description: